Linear Response Selected Configuration Interaction: Computational Details

 \section{Computational Details}

 Molecular geometries of water and ammonia were optimized using frozen-core CCSD(T)/aug-cc-pCVQZ with the Orca program\cite{orca} (version 6.0.0).
 Reference FCI or CASCI calculations were conducted using the Dalton \cite{daltonpaper} and PySCF\cite{pyscf} packages.
 CCSD and CCSDT calculations of NMR spin-spin coupling constants were carried out with CFOUR\cite{matthews2020coupled}, with the CCSDT calculations relying on an interface to the MRCC\cite{mester2025overview} program.
 Hartree-Fock calculations, and one- and two-electron molecular orbital integrals were obtained with PySCF\cite{pyscf}.
 The PyCI library\cite{richer2024pyci} was used for the HCI calculations, providing routines for determinant selection, sparse Hamiltonian construction, and Hamiltonian matrix-vector multiplication.
 Our LR-SCI implementation is available at \url{https://github.com/peter-reinholdt/sci-resp}.
+We have used a common value ($\varepsilon$) of the three screening thresholds $\varepsilon_0=\varepsilon_V=\varepsilon_X$ (ground-state, +V, and +X) for all calculations, except for a few test calculations in the Supporting Information.
+Unless explicitly indicated in the results, we have carried out calculations with a series of increasingly tight $\varepsilon$ (logarithmically spaced 0.25 log-units apart).